SouthernMethodistUniversity/hpc_docs/docs/policies/offboarding.md

   transfer ownership.
 This will deactivate all allocations associated with the project(s) which will revoke access to the project resources for all users on the project.
-- If you are own HPC projects that are owned by someone else, your account will be deactivated on those projects and associated allocations.
+- If you are on HPC projects that are owned by someone else, your account will be deactivated on those projects and associated allocations.
 - Any running or queued jobs on the HPC systems will be cancelled.